brianhuffman/game-notes/baba-is-you.md

 ### Extra-2.
 Fireplace

+Make keke-is-push.
+Push keke to top.
+Put "skull" on bottom below flag.
+Put "keke" 2 blocks above and "push" 2 blocks right.
+Push "is" from the left to make keke-is-skull.
+Go right, up, right, down to make skull-is-push.
+Go right, then push down on skull until other skull makes flag-is-win.

 ### Extra-3.
 Hidden Relic

 Break keke-is-move.
 Put "baba-is" vertically with "is" right of "you".
 Put "keke-is" 2 right from original "baba-is".
 Make baba-is-move.
 Push "you" right to break baba-is-move and make keke-is-you.
 Melt box.